syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 Created 5 August 2015 by Edward Hernández
 Last modified 5 August 2015 by Edward Hernández

-Original version "Biopac How-To" created 23 July 2013 by Drew Englehardt
+Original version "[Biopac How-To][Original]" created 23 July 2013 by Drew Englehardt
-Based on YouTube tutorials created by [BIOPAC Systems](https://www.youtube.com/user/BiopacSystems)
+Based on [YouTube tutorials](https://www.youtube.com/user/BiopacSystems) created by BIOPAC Systems

 ## About this Manual

 This manual is meant to document the practices currently used by student researchers in the College of William & Mary's Social Networks and Political Psychology Lab.
 This document makes no claim to be authoritative in any way.
-If you would like more information about why these particular steps or taken or about the decisions which lead to this set-up, [contact Edward Hernández](mailto:ehernandez@email.wm.edu).
+If you would like more information about why these particular steps are taken or about the decisions which lead to this set-up, [contact Edward Hernández](mailto:ehernandez@email.wm.edu).

 ## Setting up the Hardware